gravitational/teleport/rfd/0133-connect-my-computer.md

 * If the agent is on the same version as the cluster, everything's okay and Connect doesn't show any extra information.
-* If the agent is two major versions or more _behind_ the cluster, Connect shows a warning on the setup page and the status page explaining that servers do not support clients that are more than one major version behind, links to `https://goteleport.com/docs/faq/#version-compatibility` and recommends _an upgrade_ of Connect.
+* If the agent is two major versions or more _behind_ the cluster, Connect shows an error on the setup page and the status page explaining that servers do not support clients that are more than one major version behind, links to `https://goteleport.com/docs/faq/#version-compatibility`, recommends _an upgrade_ of Connect and prohibits the user from starting the agent.
    * Examples: Connect v11.0.0 & cluster v13.1.1, Connect v10.3.16 & cluster v12.0.1.
-* If the agent is one major version or more _ahead of_ the cluster, Connect shows a warning on the setup page and the status page explaining that servers do not support clients that are on a newer major version, links to `https://goteleport.com/docs/faq/#version-compatibility` and recommends _a downgrade_ of Connect.
+* If the agent is one major version or more _ahead of_ the cluster, Connect shows an error on the setup page and the status page explaining that servers do not support clients that are on a newer major version, links to `https://goteleport.com/docs/faq/#version-compatibility`, recommends _a downgrade_ of Connect and prohibits the user from starting the agent.
    * Examples: Connect v14.0.0 & cluster v13.1.1, Connect v10.3.16 & cluster v9.3.26.
-* If the agent is on a supported client version that is older than the cluster version, Connect shows an informational message only on the status page recommending an upgrade, similar to [how the Web UI does it](https://github.com/gravitational/teleport/blob/12204708e71704a8073a6ee5d2b2358db23071c1/lib/auth/auth.go#L1101-L1103), and links to the download page.
+* If the agent is on a supported client version that is older than the cluster version, Connect shows an informational message (on the status page only) recommending an upgrade, similar to [how the Web UI does it](https://github.com/gravitational/teleport/blob/12204708e71704a8073a6ee5d2b2358db23071c1/lib/auth/auth.go#L1101-L1103), and links to the download page.
    * Examples: Connect v13.1.0 & cluster v13.1.1, Connect v12.0.0 & cluster v13.1.0.

-It's important that the warnings are shown indeed as warnings and not as errors – we don't want to stop the user from running the agent, we just want to explain the compatibility promise and that Connect My Computer might not work properly with that setup.

 <details>
 <summary>A matrix of Connect & cluster version considerations</summary>